ethantkoenig/lotsoffiles2/content/other/concubine.md

 * In the Old Testament, concubines were often female slaves.
 * A concubine could be acquired by purchase, through military conquest, or in payment of a debt.
-* For a king, having many concubines was a sign of power.often
+* For a king, having many concubines was a sign of power.
 * The New Testament teaches that the practice of having a concubine is against God's will.

 ## Bible References: ##